 At birth, Blue Pomeranian puppies are usually a silver color.
 Some newborn blue’s may even appear to be black.

 Blue Pomeranian pups develop a silver/grey undercoat and a darker slate grey outer coat as they mature.

 Brown Pomeranian or Chocolate Pomeranian

-This Pomeranian color should be self-coloured, with no white breechings.
+This Pomeranian color should be self-colored, with no white breechings.
 Because of the harsher texture of the guard hairs, the top coat may appear darker.
 A cream Pomeranian must possess black eye rims, nose, lips and pads.
 A cream colored Pomeranian puppy istypically white at birth.

 The Lavender Pomeranian color is greyish with a pinkish, chocolate hue to the coat.
 The Pomeranian Lavender is regarded as a rare Pomeranian color.
 If you think of a grey colored Pom and add a small tinge of light purple, you’ll have this amazing color.
 Lavender Pomeranians are often the result of breeding two dilutes, like a blue and a beaver together.
 Note this beautiful color is currently not AKC Pomeranian breed standard approved.